Fairy tale

-The history of the fairy tale is particularly difficult to trace because only the literary forms can survive.
+The history of the fairy tale is particularly difficult to trace because often only the literary forms survive.
 Still, according to researchers at universities in Durham and Lisbon, such stories may date back thousands of years, some to the Bronze Age.
 Fairy tales, and works derived from fairy tales, are still written today.

-The Jatakas are probably the oldest collection of such tales in literature, and the greater part of the rest are demonstrably more than a thousand years old.
-It is certain that much (perhaps one-fifth) of the popular literature of modern Europe is derived from those portions of this large bulk which came west with the Crusades through the medium of Arabs and Jews.

 Folklorists have classified fairy tales in various ways.
-The Aarne-Thompson-Uther classification system and the morphological analysis of Vladimir Propp are among the most notable.
+The Aarne–Thompson–Uther Index and the morphological analysis of Vladimir Propp are among the most notable.
 Other folklorists have interpreted the tales' significance, but no school has been definitively established for the meaning of the tales.